SuperOfficeDocs/superoffice-docs/docs/database/tables/suggesteddocument.md

 ---
-uid: table-suggesteddocument
+uid: table-SuggestedDocument
-title: suggesteddocument table
+title: SuggestedDocument table
 description: Unique owner of a set of licensed modules so.generated: true
 keywords:
   - "database"
   - "SuggestedDocument"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# suggesteddocument Table (126)
+# SuggestedDocument Table (126)

 ## Fields